 At Brooklyn Gardens, 100% of the students live in poverty.
-Brownsville is known for having a high number of public housing units.
+East New York is known for having a high number of public housing units.
 Brooklyn Gardens has a garden with thirteen raised beds and plan to dedicate a classroom to sustainability and greening projects in fall 2016.
 Their goal is that the entire school community will participate in the garden, with Edible Schoolyard NYC’s support.

 Evergreen Middle School for Urban Exploration

 Grades 6 – 8

 Evergreen Middle School is in Bushwick, where the child poverty rate is among the highest in Brooklyn.
 Currently, every student in the school is taking our classes.
 The school has a small new garden with plenty of space for future expansion.
 In addition to science-based garden classes, school staff plans to use the garden as alternative instructional space for special education and ESL/ELL classes, with Edible Schoolyard NYC’s support, incorporate more cooking and garden lessons into the school environment.